-Wordpress became the first major company to begin accepting Bitcoin for payment in 2012.
+Wordpress became the first major company to begin in 2012(2).
 The online content management system provider did this in response to PayPal's censorship.

 PayPal alone blocks access from over 60 countries, and many credit card companies have similar restrictions.
 Some are blocked for political reasons, some because of higher fraud rates, and some for other financial reasons.
 Whatever the reason, we don’t think an individual blogger from Haiti, Ethiopia, or Kenya should have diminished access to the blogosphere because of payment issues they can’t control.
 Our goal is to enable people, not block them.”